Dancing on Ice series 1

 The first series of Dancing on Ice aired from 14 January to 4 March 2006 on ITV.
 It was presented by Phillip Schofield and Holly Willoughby, and judged by the "Ice Panel", consisting of Nicky Slater, Karen Kresge, Jason Gardiner, Karen Barber and Robin Cousins.
 Jayne Torvill and Christopher Dean coached and trained the contestants.

-Judges and presenters
+Judges and hosts

-The judging panel was announced as Nicky Slater, Karen Kresge, Jason Gardiner, Karen Barber and Robin Cousins.
-Cousins was announced as head judge while Holly Willoughby and Phillip Schofield were announced as hosts with Jayne Torvill and Christopher Dean as coaches.
-Kresge left after this series.
+The judging panel was announced as Nicky Slater, Karen Kresge, Jason Gardiner, Karen Barber, and Robin Cousins.
+Cousins was announced as head judge, while Holly Willoughby and Phillip Schofield were announced as hosts, with Jayne Torvill and Christopher Dean as coaches.

 Couples

-The 10 celebrities and professional ice skaters were:
+The ten celebrities and professional ice skaters were: